Trump impeachment trial to open with sense of urgency, speed

 “It’s not a question of how the trial ends, it’s a question of when it ends,” Graham said.
 “Republicans are going to view this as an unconstitutional exercise, and the only question is, will they call witnesses, how long does the trial take?
 But the outcome is really not in doubt.”

-But 45 votes in favor of Paul's measure suggested the near impossibility of reaching a conviction in a Senate where Democrats hold 50 seats but a two-thirds vote — or 67 senators — would be needed to convict Trump.
+Forty-five votes in favor of Paul’s measure suggested the near impossibility of reaching a conviction in a Senate in which Democrats hold 50 seats but a two-thirds vote — or 67 senators — would be needed to convict Trump.
 Only five Republican senators joined with Democrats to reject Paul’s motion: Mitt Romney of Utah, Ben Sasse of Nebraska, Susan Collins of Maine, Lisa Murkowski of Alaska and Pat Toomey of Pennsylvania.

-Schiff was on NBC's “Meet the Press, Wicker spoke on ABC's “This Week,” Paul was on “Fox News Sunday” and Graham was on CBS' “Face the Nation.”

-Associated Press writers Eric Tucker and Mary Clare Jalonick contributed to this report.